・ FREQUENTLY ASKED QUESTIONS ・

 HOW CAN SURVIVORS GET HELP?

-They can click here and fill out a grant application and send it to email@example.com with the subject "Application Submission".
+They can click here to learn more about grant applications.
+They can also send an email to our Grant Committee to email@example.com with the subject "Application Submission".
 Or,

 they can simply email any questions or concerns about the process to the same address.